bravo-t/ToyTran/README.md

 ## Supported commands and options

 ### Commands for transient simulation
-`.tran tstep tstop`: Specifies simulation time step and total simulation time.
+`.tran [name] tstep tstop`: Specifies simulation time step and total simulation time.
+The `name` is useful when you would like to run the simulation on the same circuit with different options. `name` part is optional.

-`.option method=euler`: Specifies the method used to perform numerical integration.
+`.option [name] method=euler`: Specifies the method used to perform numerical integration.
 Valid methods are `euler` (backward Euler), `gear2` (Gear2 or BDF2) and `trap` (tapezoidal method).

 ### Commands for pole-zero analysis

-`.pz V(OUT) I(IN)`: Perform pole-zero analysis, and calculate pole-residual values for specified output node, and driver admittance at IN node.
+`.pz [name] V(OUT) I(IN)`: Perform pole-zero analysis, and calculate pole-residual values for specified output node, and driver admittance at IN node.
 (The driver admittance part is still under development.)

-`.option pzorder=N` will be added, where the `N` means at most N pairs of poles and zeros will be calculated and used to approximate the output waveform.
+`.option [name] pzorder=N` will be added, where the `N` means at most N pairs of poles and zeros will be calculated and used to approximate the output waveform.

 ### Global commands